In-Class#

 Coding Practice#

-Code 4.1: Print song lyrics#
+Code 4.1: Print Song Lyrics#

 The song “Around the World” by Daft Punk consists of the lyrics "Around the world, around the world" repeated 72 times.
 Write a script to print the lyrics of the song.